Dan0sz/gdpress/readme.txt

 = GDPRess downloaded a stylesheet/script, but I'm still seeing requests to font files loaded by the stylesheet? =

 GDPRess parses the stylesheet for defined src urls.
 But if it somehow missed it, I'd love to hear about that, because that might be a bug.
 Please head over to the support forum and submit a ticket, and include the full URL to the external stylesheet.

+= Will this plugin allow me to use Google Analytics in compliance with GDPR? =

+No, because much more is needed than *just* downloading analytics.js/gtag.js to your server.
+To [use Google Analytics in compliance with GDPR](https://ffw.press/blog/gdpr/google-analytics-compliance-gdpr/), you need [CAOS Pro](https://ffw.press/wordpress/caos-pro/).

 == Screenshots ==